 Take flathead tail, coat with the seasoned flower, then egg and finally coat well with the breadcrumbs and then lay on a large plate.
 Repeat with remaining flathead tails.

 Heat a large fry pan over medium heat and add the olive oil and butter.
-When the butter has melted, add the chicken breasts and cook approx 3 minutes each side until the crumbs are golden and the fish is cooked.
+When the butter has melted, add the flathead tails and cook approx 3 minutes each side until the crumbs are golden and the fish is cooked.

 Remove the fish from the pan and drain paper towel.

 - Flathead tails are the lower end of the flathead fillet, they are perfect for making fish fingers as they are boneless.